 It was my happy privilege to do winter portraits of Beth Presler who is a superb violinist.
-This article has suggestions for shooting any musician on a cold, snowy winter day.
+This article has suggestions for photographing any musician on a cold, snowy winter day.

 Cold and the Instrument

 Like cameras, you can ruin an instrument if you take it from cold conditions into a warm room or car.
 Wooden instruments are especially vulnerable.
 Put a cold instrument in its case, shut the case and then bring it inside.
 Allow the case and instrument to come up to room temperature for one to two hours before you open the case.
 As I said in the companion article, this also applies to your camera.

 Cold and the Musician

 The temperature was 31 degrees when we started and at times the wind was 28 mph so the wind chill was 17 degrees.
 When it is that cold my general rule of thumb is to have a short 2 minute shooting session, and then take a break in the car to warm up.
 Then another two minute shooting session followed by another break in the car to warm up.
 You keep repeating that process until you are done.
 Taking a break in a car means a car that doesn’t have the heat cranked up, or you will risk ruining the musical instrument and your camera.
 But it does mean getting in the car out of the wind and having a coat or blanket or cup of hot chocolate or whatever else you need to warm up.

 To minimize the time the musician is out of the car, you should be out of the car to set the camera meter and setting the white balance before the musician gets out of the car.

 If your shooting breaks are inside a heated building, leave the instrument and your camera gear outside the door during your breaks, for the reasons given above.
 Don’t risk ruining the musical instrument or your camera.